Once you’ve chopped your plants down, you are ready for the drying and curing process.

 - Increases potency, flavor, and aroma

-- Leads to a higher quality smoke
+- Leads to a higher quality product

 - Can help preserve your flower for much, much longer